Published on: 30 June 2024

 A Derbyshire NHS team has won a national award for its efforts to support local adults with autism. winners.JPG

-The joint Autism Assessment Team and the Specialist Autism Team took home the award at the National Learning Disabilities and Autism Awards ceremony in Birmingham on 21 June for significantly reducing assessment wait times and decreasing the number of those with autism, that are treating in hospital
+The joint Autism Assessment Team and the Specialist Autism Team took home the award at the National Learning Disabilities and Autism Awards ceremony in Birmingham on 21 June for significantly reducing assessment wait times and decreasing the number of those with autism, that are treated in hospital.

 The awards celebrate excellence in the support of people with learning disabilities and autism and aim to pay tribute to those individuals or organisations who excel in providing quality care.